18F/joining-18f/index.md

 ---
 permalink: /
 layout: default
-title: So You Want to Join 18F?
+title: So you want to join 18F?
 ---

 ## Mission